IDTitanium/blog-square/README.md

 ## Scheduler Setup
 - The project contains a scheduled job (cron) that runs every fifteen minutes for polling blog post from external API.
     - Run the command `php artisan schedule:work` to run the cron continously.
-    - To instantly single the cron command once, you can run the command `php artisan poll:blogpost`.
+    - To instantly run the cron command once, you can run the command `php artisan poll:blogpost`.

 ## Testing
 To run the tests, you can run `php artisan test` this will run all the available test on the project.